PhilBax/PhilBax.github.io/_posts/2022-08-30-Unreal-Subsystems.md

 In Blueprint, subsystems can be acquired globally.

+{: .notice--info}
+I don't believe AudioEngineSubsystems can be accessed from Blueprints.

 ![bp1](/assets/subsystems/bp-1.jpg)

 ![bp2](/assets/subsystems/bp-2.jpg)

-Note that I don't believe AudioEngineSubsystems can be accessed from Blueprints.

 ## Caveats